 In 2014, he was an instructor at the High Liability Instructor’s Conference held at Florida Public Safety Institute teaching Handling Veterans, Officer Safety Response, and Managing a Training Unit.

 He has been an instructor for the Florida Public Safety Institute, Department of Justice in the Valor program.
 He has experience teaching in the areas of: human diversity; patrol procedures; first aid; firearms; police pursuit policies; instructor techniques, and handling the mentally ill, police officer safety, De-escalation Skills.

 Thomas Gleason holds a Bachelor’s Degree in Criminal Justice and a Master’s Degree in Education.
 He has published two articles dealing with police training and domestic violence.

 Who this course is for:

 - Law Enforcement Instructors

 I have worked in the criminal justice industry for 16 years as an Application Developer.

 Some of the program areas I have worked in include the National Information Exchange Model (NIEM), Tribe and Territory Sex Offender Registration Program (TTSORS), VALOR for Blue, and Advanced Law Enforcement Rapid Response Training (ALERRT).

-I have also served as a sports official (referee) for 25 years.
-I have worked leagues from Little League to D-I. I Serve as a volunteer judge for the Leon County Teen Court program.
+I have also served as a sports official (referee) for 30 years.
+I have worked leagues from Little League to D-I.

 I hold a Bachelor of Science degree from Florida State University in Management Information Systems.
 I graduated from the Florida Public Safety Institute (Pat Thomas Law Enforcement Academy).